Did you see all of your questions? If not, click here to e-mail a Camp Director with your question, and we will get right back to you.

 Campers will need a little spending money for personal use on off-camp trips or for the canteen.
 Spending money will be kept in a secure account and unused funds are returned at the end of the summer.
 Our canteen does not sell any food or drinks, just camp merchandise, stamps, and essentials like toothpaste and batteries.

-There are several forms we need parents to fill out before campers arrive, including Major Selections (2, 4, 6, 8 weeks) or Art Block Selections (1 week), Success Form, Technology Agreement, Transportation Form, Camper Photo, Bunk Requests, Health History, Immunization, Mental, Social, and Emotional Health, Physician’s Exam, Parent Authorization, and Additional Options.
+There are several forms we need parents to fill out before campers arrive, including Major Selections, Success Form, Technology Agreement, Transportation Form, Bunk Requests, Health History, Immunization, Mental, Social, and Emotional Health, Physician’s Exam, Parent Authorization, and Additional Options.
 Once a camper is registered, parents will receive an e-mail with a link to our camp forms as well as the Camp Handbook, which has loads of detailed information about the Appel Farm experience for the whole family.

 You may also access and complete your camp forms online via our website in the Current Parent Area.

 Most camp families bring their children to camp, but we have transportation options for campers traveling alone.
-Appel Farm offers a chartered, chaperoned bus, for a fee, to transport campers and their luggage between New York City, NY, West Orange, NJ and camp for our 4 or 8-week sessions.
+Appel Farm offers a chartered, chaperoned bus, for a fee, to transport campers and their luggage between New York City, NY, West Orange, NJ and camp for each 2-week session.
 We will also pick-up campers at Philadelphia International Airport, Amtrak 30th Street Station, or the Philadelphia Greyhound Station for campers in all sessions.

 Homesickness is common in campers of all ages, and the Appel Farm community works hard throughout each session to help campers adjust to being away from home and learn coping skills.
 Appel Farm staff members are trained experts for campers struggling with homesickness, and will be sure to use proven strategies to nurture and empower campers to be successful away from home.
 We also provide a free information package called the Appel Farm Family Care Package to any camper families who are nervous about being away from home or going to camp for the first time.
 The package contains a DVD with the secret to a successful summer, coping tips and insider information about daily life at Appel Farm to prepare campers and their families.
 We find that most campers adjust to Appel Farm quickly as they make new friends and reunite with old ones.